qchenevier/MBA_memoire/doc/action_actor.md

 Those Algorithms have all been generated thanks to Machine Learning.

 Machine Learning is the ability to accurately perform new, unseen tasks, built on known properties learned from training or historic data [@VanGeest2014].
 Machine Learning Algorithms are Meta-Algorithms, in a sense that they are Algorithms that create other Algorithms.
-In other Machine Learning Algorithms create automatically new Algorithms from Data, trying to reduce the error rate on a specific algorithmic task, much like a biologic entity (Human or Animal) would do through learning.
+In other words, Machine Learning Algorithms create automatically new Algorithms from Data, trying to reduce the error rate on a specific algorithmic task, much like a biologic entity (Human or Animal) would do through learning.
 Humans have transcribed in Machine Learning Algorithms the most basic way how Humans derive Knowledge from Information.
 Machine Learning is able to create an Algorithm by looking at Data.

 #### Algorithms are encroaching Human Knowledge workers skills